Eric McLuhan

-Eric Marshall McLuhan (19 January 1942 – 18 May 2018) was a communications theorist, son of philosopher Marshall McLuhan.
+Eric Marshall McLuhan (19 January 1942 – 18 May 2018) was a communication theorist, son of philosopher Marshall McLuhan.

 Biography

 Eric McLuhan was the eldest of Marshall McLuhan's six children.
 He received his BSc in communications from Wisconsin State University in 1972 and his M.A. and PhD in English Literature from the University of Dallas in 1980 and 1982.
 In 2007, he received the Neil Postman Award for Career Achievement in Public Intellectual Activity from the Media Ecology Association.
 In 2011, the University of St. Michael's College in Toronto, Canada awarded him an L.L.D. of Sacred Letters.